Li11iana/Tableau_Bikesharing/README.md

 ![age](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/trip_age.png)

-* In general younger clients use the bikes for longer periods of time (on average).
+* In general, younger clients use the bikes for longer periods of time (on average).
 Therefore, a different city with a younger population could have longer bike retention times on average.

 3. Bike Use